Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders

-We use a two-layer bidirectional GRU layer to learn the sequential relationships of spectra.
-We use a GRU over traditional recurrent layers, which suffer from vanishing gradients, and long short-term memory \citep{hochreiter1997long}, which are more computationally expensive and offer negligible performance improvements for small input sizes.
-The GRU's bi-directionality helps the network link the behaviour between high and low energies instead of only providing uni-directional constraints.
+We use a two-layer bidirectional recurrent layer to learn the sequential relationships of spectra as the bi-directionality helps the network link the behaviour between high and low energies instead of only providing uni-directional constraints.
+We use a gated recurrent unit over traditional recurrent layers, which suffer from vanishing gradients, and long short-term memory \citep{hochreiter1997long}, which are more computationally expensive and offer negligible performance improvements for small input sizes.

 Similar reasoning is applied when designing the encoder; however, we use convolutional rather than recurrent layers to identify spatial relationships of spectra.
 Each convolutional layer has a kernel size of three and uses 16 filters, and the strided convolution allows the convolution kernels to have different receptive fields.
 We further explain our choice in network designs in section~\ref{sec:development}.